Beta website. Ascensia has not yet launched. Content is subject to change.

 Essays · Financial aid · Submission

-Financial aid comparison, appeals where appropriate, and decision guidance.
-Students transition from participants to alumni mentors — trained and ready to guide the next cohort through the same process they just completed.
-The program gets more valuable with every class.
+Financial aid comparison, appeals support, and decision guidance.
+Students transition into the alumni mentor network, trained to guide the next cohort through the same process they completed.

 What we teach